Saturday, 24 August 2024

 The 1757 monument to Charles Polhill, St Bartholemew, Otford, Kent by Henry Cheere,

-The 1761 monument to Cholmley Turner, at St Cuthberts, Kirkleatham, Cleveland also by Henry Cheere.
+The 1761 monument to Cholmley Turner, at St Cuthberts, Kirkleatham, Cleveland, also by Henry Cheere.
 A design by Scheemakers is in the Soane Museum.

 Arthur Devis (1712 - 87) frequently used the pose in his painted portraits -

-19th Century Copy of the painting destroyed in a fire at the Town Hall, Stratford on Avon
+This is a 19th Century Copy of the painting destroyed in a fire at the Town Hall, Stratford on Avon

 National Trust - Charlecote Park, Warwickshire